 With London 2012 just 200 days away, this is a significant year for the International Olympic Committee.

 The British organizers of the four-yearly sporting showpiece have contended with ticketing controversies and faced transport, security and budgeting challenges in their bid to follow in the footsteps of Beijing four years ago.

 Illegal gambling has also been on the rise in worldwide sport, and London chiefs have identified it as a bigger threat to this year’s Games than drugs.
-Read the rest of this entry »
+FULL POST

 July 27 is a significant day for London: it marks one year until arguably the greatest spectacle in global sport takes place in the British capital.

 Beginning with the symbolic lighting of the flame, and enduring for 19 days until it is extinguished, nation will fight nation across 26 sports and 39 disciplines in pursuit of the coveted haul of gold medals on offer.
-Read the rest of this entry »
+FULL POST

 COPENHAGEN, Denmark – The bid cities are making their final presentations to members of the International Olympic Committee right now and you can feel the tension and the sense of anticipation in the air.